Shubham0850/awesome-web3/README.md

 Learn how to embark on your journey as a Web3 wizard.
 Discover the tools, setup, and prerequisites required to start your adventure in the realm of blockchain.

-## 🛣️Roadmap: Navigating the Winding Path to Web3 Mastery
+## Roadmap: Navigating the Winding Path to Web3 Mastery
 ![Roadmap](./assets/roadmap.png)

 Ah, the Roadmap!
 Imagine it as a mystical treasure map that guides you through the enchanting journey of becoming a Web3 master.
 But wait, it's not just any old map—it's an interactive, ever-evolving quest log, full of surprises and hidden gems! 🗺️🔍✨